-- In respect of valid Redemption applications accepted at a Designated Collection Centre up to 3 p.m. on a Business Day, the NAV of such day will be applicable.

-In respect of valid Redemption applications accepted at a Designated Collection Centre after 3 p.m. on a Business Day, the NAV of the next Business Day will be applicable. - Aggregate fees and expenses charged to the scheme: For detailed fees and expenses charged to the scheme please refer to section- I Part III 'C Annual Scheme Recurring Expenses'. - Any safety net or guarantee provided: There is no assurance OR guarantee of returns.
+- In respect of valid Redemption applications accepted at a Designated Collection Centre up to 3 p.m. on a Business Day, the NAV of such day will be applicable. - In respect of valid Redemption applications accepted at a Designated Collection Centre after 3 p.m. on a Business Day, the NAV of the next Business Day will be applicable.

+(c) Aggregate fees and expenses charged to the scheme:

+For detailed fees and expenses charged to the scheme please refer to section 'Fees and Expenses'.